What is an Escrow Account for a Mortgage?

 • Regularly reviewing and managing the escrow account helps avoid shortages or deficiencies.

-If you're buying a house, you might be wondering what a mortgage escrow account is and how it works.
+If you're buying a house, you might wonder what a mortgage escrow account is and how it works.
 In a real estate transaction, the lender establishes a mortgage escrow account to hold funds for property-related expenses.

-As a homebuyer, this account ensures that you have enough money to cover expenses like property taxes and insurance.
+As a homebuyer, this account ensures you have enough money to cover property taxes and insurance expenses.
 Here's how it works: A portion goes into the escrow account when you make your monthly mortgage payment.

 The lender then uses this money to pay your property taxes and insurance premiums on your behalf.
 This way, you don't have to worry about remembering to make those payments.
 A third party, typically a title company, holds the funds until they are due.